The Medici Cycle: The Triumph of Juliers - The Bespoke Shop

 The Victory at Jülich shows the only military event that the Queen participated in: the return of Jülich (or Juliers in French) to the Protestant princes.
 Being a crossing of Ruhr, Juliers was of great strategic importance for France and thus the French victory was chosen to be the glorious subject of Rubens' painting.

-The wonderful thing about printed paintings on pocket squares is that they can produce a number of different effects depending on how they are folded and creates a great topic for conversation once pulled out of the breast pocket.
+The wonderful thing about printed paintings on silk pocket squares is that they can produce a number of different effects depending on how they are folded and creates a great topic for conversation once pulled out of the breast pocket.